In this article, we’ll learn how to say “Happy Birthday” in Korean.

 In the past, infant mortality was very high in Korea, so traditionally, a child’s first birthday is very important.
 Parents will throw a huge party, called a 돌잔치 (doljanchi) on this day.
 They will invite lots of people.
 If you live in Korea, you might end up being invited to such a party.

-This follows the same tune as “happy birthday” in English and is very easy to learn:
+Here we’ll learn the Happy Birthday in Korean Lyrics.
+This song follows the same tune as “happy birthday” in English and is very easy to learn

 사랑하는 (insert name) 씨

 saranghaneun (insert name) ssi

 Now that you know how to say AND sing “happy birthday” in Korean, why not write a birthday greeting too?
 Creating one will be easier if you learn about the Korean sentence structure.
 Now, it’s time to go out and celebrate!